Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## rangeByDate

+Search for invoices by the date they were last updated.

 | Property | Required | Default value | Description         |
 |----------|----------|---------------|---------------------|
 | from     | Yes      |               | From date to search |